BigBorg/Blog/README.md

 ```

 ## Step2: Configuration
-Go to the file Blog/Blog/private_settings.py and customize your setting.
+ - Go to the file Blog/Blog/private_settings.py and customize your setting.
 The variables are self-explanatory.
+ - Remove the **baidu-site-verification** meta line in the file Blog/Blog/templates/posts/base.html since the code is just for  myself.

 ## Step3: Mysql Database
 Remember to create database and database user in mysql.